ugrylmz/Find-Follow-Vessel/README.md

 # VesselFind-Follow
-This website developed for finding location on live map the specific vessel and follow it.
+This website developed to find and follow  specific vessel's location on live map.

  <div class="container">
         <div class="row">